ishfulthinking/ishfulthinking.github.io/projects/media/bootstrap/README.md

 or sublime.

 ## Step 1: Create an HTML and CSS file in the same location
-The **HTML** is what holds the content of the page, like text, photos, and links.
+**HTML** is what holds the content of the page, like text, photos, and links.
-The **CSS** is what styles the content of the page, so it has pretty colors and shadows.
+**CSS** is what styles the content of the page, so it has pretty colors and shadows.
 **Bootstrap** is a framework that simplifies coding a website by providing tools for making the structure and automatically adjusting for different browser sizes (don't you hate when a website loads weird on your desktop vs your phone?).